CEMS Faculty Peter Baldwin is the Global Distinguished Professor at

 Tamsin Shaw joined the Center for European and Mediterranean Studies and the department of Philosophy in July 2009 as an Associate Professor.
 She received both her B.A. and Ph.D. from Cambridge University.
 She was formerly an Assistant Professor of Political Theory in the Politics Department at Princeton University, where she held the Lawrence S. Rockefeller University Preceptorship.
 She has also previously been a Junior Research Fellow at King's College, Cambridge, and a member of the School of Social Science at the Institute for Advanced Study, Princeton.
 She is interested in political skepticism and in the implications of secularization and moral skepticism for political thought.
 Her book, Nietzsche's Political Skepticism, was published by Princeton University Press in August 2007.
 It examines Nietzsche's distinctive form of skepticism about political legitimacy.
 She has also published on Max Weber and is currently working on a monograph that explores critically his pessimistic account of secularization.

-Larry Wolff is professor of history at New York University.
-He is the author of The Idea of Galicia: History and Fantasy in Habsburg Political Culture (2010), Venice and the Slavs: The Discovery of Dalmatia in the Age of Enlightenment (2001), Inventing Eastern Europe: The Map of Civilization on the Mind of the Enlightenment (1994), The Vatican and Poland in the Age of the Partitions: Diplomatic and Cultural Encounters at the Warsaw Nunciature (1988), and Postcards from the End of the World: Child Abuse in Freud's Vienna (1988).
-He also published the edited volume The Anthropology of the Enlightenment (2007).
-He has received Fulbright, American Council of Learned Societies, and Guggenheim fellowships, and in 2003 he was elected to the American Academy of Arts and Sciences.
+Larry Wolff is the Silver Professor of History at New York University, and Director of the NYU Center for European and Mediterranean Studies.
+His most recent book (2012) is Paolina’s Innocence: Child Abuse in Casanova’s Venice.
+He is also the author of The Idea of Galicia: History and Fantasy in Habsburg Political Culture (2010), Venice and the Slavs: The Discovery of Dalmatia in the Age of Enlightenment (2001), Inventing Eastern Europe: The Map of Civilization on the Mind of the Enlightenment (1994), The Vatican and Poland in the Age of the Partitions (1988), and Postcards from the End of the World: Child Abuse in Freud's Vienna (1988).
+He has received Fulbright, American Council of Learned Societies, and Guggenheim fellowships, and he is a member of the American Academy of Arts and Sciences.